prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 ## Benchmarks

-How does this performance of this new approach compare to the old solution?
+How does the performance of this new approach compare to the old solution?

 Let's compare remote read characteristics between Prometheus `2.12.0` and `2.13.0`.
-As the initial results presented at the beginning of this article, I was using Prometheus as a server, and Thanos sidecar as a client of the remote read.
+As for the initial results presented at the beginning of this article, I was using Prometheus as a server, and a Thanos sidecar as a client of remote read.
 I was invoking testing remote read request by running gRPC call against Thanos sidecar using `grpcurl`.
 Test was performed from my laptop (Lenovo X1 16GB, i7 8th) with Kubernetes in docker (using [kind](https://github.com/kubernetes-sigs/kind)).